Sarasota Memorial Hospital

 Sarasota Memorial Hospital (SMH) is a publicly owned 901-bed health care facility located in Sarasota, Florida.
 It was founded in 1925.

-SMH is a level II trauma center and the flagship facility of the Sarasota Memorial Health Care System, which services Sarasota and Manatee counties.
+The health care facility is a level II trauma center and the flagship facility of the Sarasota Memorial Health Care System, which services Sarasota and Manatee counties.
 The hospital also serves as central hub for the system's urgent care centers and network of outpatient labs and offices.